Estimatable variation neural networks and their application to scalar hyperbolic conservation laws: Estimatable Variation Neural Networks (EVNNs)

 \subsection{Choice of the activation function}

 Choosing a nondecreasing activation function is crucial for the architectures of type (A) and (A').
 Note that most of the currently popular activation functions are nondecreasing.
 In order to approximate the variation of the target function as sharply as possible, we need to impose additional restrictions on the choice of activation function.
-In particular, convex activation functions (like the ReLU activation function) should be avoided.
-Otherwise, the mapping
+In particular, convex activation functions (like the ReLU activation function) should be avoided. { Otherwise networks with architectures of type (A) are convex themselves.
+And for networks $\eta$ with architectures of type (A') and the proposed subnetworks with $K\leq 2^{d-1}$ the mapping

-will be convex for each $j\in\{1,\dots,d\}$, $a_i<b_i \in\reals$.
-Consequently, the network will systematically overestimate the M-variation of the approximated function.
-For illustration we consider the following simple example in the case of $d=1$.
+is convex for all $a_i\in\reals$, $b_j>a_j$ if there is no subnetwork with direction of monotonicity $\vs$ with $\vs\cdot \ve{e}_j <0$. } Consequently, the network will systematically overestimate the M-variation of the approximated function.